postsharp/postsharp-emails/metalama-awareness-campaign/03_caching.md

+# Here is How to Save Time on Caching

 Hello!

 It's Fedja from Metalama again.
 In my previous emails, I described Metalama as a meta-programming _framework_ that allows you to generate and validate code as you type.